mattwheeler092/travo-ai-recommendation-engine/README.md

 ## Dev Installation

-If you want to use this code for your own use, in the repository root directory, run the following commands to create and activate a python virtual environment to continue development:
+If you want to use this code for your own use, in the repository root directory run the following commands to create and activate the python virtual environment to continue development:

    - `make setup`
    - `source env/bin/activate`